 Use reactive data sources to securely invalidate cursors returned by publications.

-package to continually ensure that a user is authorized to see the data being published.
+continually ensure that a user is authorized to see the data being

 https://guide.meteor.com/security.html#publications-user-id